What is assisted Self-Publishing?

 Vanity Publishing (a term that came from the once common belief that an author who had to pay for their book to be published was probably guided to do so by an inflated belief in their ability to write) is the process of paying for a book to be published after signing a publishing contract with an established publishing company.

-Typically, a publishing company will pay their signed authors a percentage of sales as a royalty, with the intention of only signing up authors whose books are guaranteed to generate a substantial financial return for the publishing house.
+Typically, a publishing company will pay their traditionally signed authors a percentage of sales as a royalty, with the intention of only signing up authors whose books are guaranteed to generate a substantial financial return for the publishing house.

 For the unknown author, therefore, to get a publishing contract under these conditions has always been very difficult.
 ‘Vanity Publishers’, often as imprints of established – and desirable – publishing houses, are set up with the notion of apparently giving these would-be authors a chance to see their dream brought to reality.

-Assisted Self-Publishing, on the other hand, still involves payment to be made by the author, but with no need for binding contracts that bind the author to the publishing house after the book is released.
+Assisted Self-Publishing, on the other hand, still requires payment to be made by the author, but with no need for binding contracts that bind the author to the publishing house after the book is released.